ngocnhiem/online-ide/README.md

-An Online IDE with login functionality enables users to run code, generate new code refactor existing code through secure login  and share the code with anyone.
+An online IDE with secure login functionality that allows users to run code, generate new code, refactor existing code, and share it with anyone.

 ![Homepage](Images/Homepage.png)